 - Patience is not about waiting.
 Patience is the ability to keep a positive, focused attitude while working hard to move your life forward.

 - New, good habits don’t form overnight.
 It takes roughly 66 days to form a habit.
 So for the next nine weeks, look at the bright side of your life, and you will rewire your brain.
 Then apply this same principle to other areas of your life.
-(Angel and I build small, life-changing habits with our students in the “Goals & Growth” module of Getting Back to Happy.)
+(Marc and I build small, life-changing habits with our students in the “Goals & Growth” module of the Getting Back to Happy Course.)

 - Mental strength is incredibly important, and easily overlooked.
 Go to environments that expand your mind.
 Spend time with people who truly inspire you.
 Read books.
 Learn.
 Grow.
 Get better.
 Your life is your choice.